You’ve landed your first major project. You want it to go as well as possible. You definitely want it to succeed.

 Change Control Meetings

-The purpose of change control meetings is to address massive project shifts through a governance process with a formal agenda, a change assessment discussion, and recommendations, plus a discussion of the next steps post-change decision.
+The purpose of change control meetings is to address massive project shifts through a governance process with a formal meeting agenda, a change assessment discussion, and recommendations, plus a discussion of the next steps post-change decision.

 Project Review Meetings